Vaschi/beginner-friendly-course-list/README.md

 - **Title:** [Kaggle playlist](https://www.kaggle.com/learn)
 - **Platform:** Kaggle
 - **Description:** A ladder of short courses, everything you need to start your jurney, they should be done in order
-- **Duration:** They all take a couple of hours depanding on your pace and expirience
+- **Duration:** They all take a couple of hours depending on your pace and expirience
 - **Cost:** 🎁
 - **Prerequisites:** None
 - **Certificate:** 🚫, you do get cool badges